saq/saq.github.io/publications.md

 #### in review

 Vleminckx, J., Hogan, J.A., Metz, M.R., Comita, L.S., **Queenborough, S.A.**, Wright, S.J., Valencia, R., Zambrano, M., & Garwood, N.C.
 0000.
-Decreasing flower production coincides with warmer and more humid atmospheric conditions in a Western Amazonian forest. *Ecology Letters*.
+Decreasing flower production coincides with warmer and more humid atmospheric conditions in a Western Amazonian forest. *New Phytologist*.

 Sullivan, M.K.\*, Fayolle, A., Bush, E., Ofuso-Bamfo, B. Vleminckx, J., Metz, M.R., & **Queenborough, S.A.** 0000.
 Cascading effects of climate change: new advances in drivers and shifts of tropical reproductive phenology. *Plant Ecology*.

 Deng, T.\*, Zhu, Y., & **Queenborough, S.A.** 0000.
 Environmental drivers of species diversity in the herbaceous and woody plant understory community of a warm-temperate forest. *Ecology*.

 Wei Lin\*, Yonghua Zhang, & **Queenborough, S.A.**, Ming Ni, Qing He, Buhang Li, Chengjin Chu.
 0000.
 Ontogenetic shifts in sex ratios and underlying processes in a dioecious tree species. *Journal of Ecology*.

-Garwood, N.C., Metz, M.R., **Queenborough, S.A.**, Persson, V., Wright, S.J., Burslem, D.F.R.P., Zambrano, M., & Valencia, V. 0000.
-Seasonality of reproduction in an ever-wet lowland tropical forest in Amazonian Ecuador. *Ecology*.

 Baker, T.R. et al. (200 co-authors).
 0000.
 Larger range sizes link fast demographic rates with higher species richness across the tree flora of the wet tropics. *Nature Communications*.